Real Name: Mason Hollis

 History:

-(Daredevil I#58 (fb) - BTS) - Crime-Wave paid the Stuntmaster $1000 to take out Daredevil, but DD defeated him.
+(Daredevil I#58 (fb) - BTS) - Crime-Wave paid the Stunt-Master $1000 to take out Daredevil, but DD defeated him.

 (Daredevil I#58 - BTS) - At Stunt-Master's trial, Daredevil announced to the court that Crime-Wave was trying to take over all organized crime in New York.

 (Daredevil I#59) - Daredevil took out a gang of Crime-Wave's racketeers, but they were soon set free when no one was willing to act as witnesses against them.
 The mayor of New York spoke out against both Crime-Wave and the apathy of the citizens.
-Willie Lincoln told Matt Murdoch and Foggy Nelson about his encounter with Crime-Wave, and they had his story published in the Daily Bugle.
-In response, Crime-Wave sent the Torpedo to silence Lincoln.
-Daredevil saved Lincoln, but Lincoln then risked his life to save Daredevil and finish off Torpedo.

-(Daredevil I#60) - As Hollis, Crime-Wave criticized Foggy's engagement to Debbie Harris, an ex-convict.
-Daredevil took out two of Crime-Wave's men, and then impersonated one of them, "Shades" McGraw, and infiltrated Crime-Wave's gambling ship.
-Aboard the ship, Crime-Wave watched as the ship served its purpose: bait to draw in Debbie Harris.
-Crime-Wave had the machine's rigged so that after an initial period of success, Debbie would end up losing more than she could afford, and they could then use her against Foggy.
-Crime-Wave offered to forgive her debts if she would help him frame Foggy so that it would appear as if she were taking bribes.
-Debbie leapt forward and unmasked Crime-Wave, just as Daredevil burst in and took out Crime-Wave's agents.
+(Daredevil I#60) - Daredevil took out two of Crime-Wave's men, and then impersonated one of them--"Shades" McGraw--to infiltrate the S.S.
+Lady Luck, Crime-Wave's gambling ship.
+Aboard the ship, Crime-Wave used hidden cameras and watched as the ship served its purpose as bait to draw in Debbie Harris.
+Crime-Wave had the games rigged so that after an initial period of success, Debbie would end up losing more than she could afford, and they could then use her against Foggy (see comments).

 (Daredevil VI#26 (fb) - BTS) - After getting out of prison, Mason returned to his family, including his father, Mr. Hollis, who worked as a prison warden.